tangledhelix/DP_presidents/README.md

 #### Text version only

-This file uses _underscores_ to indicate italic text, =equals signs= to indicated bold text, and +plus signs+ to indicate small capitals.
+This file uses _underscores_ to indicate italic text and =equals= to indicate bold text.
+Small capitals changed to all capitals.

 #### HTML version only